poferrari/learn-elasticsearch/README.md

 #### Logstash
 [Logstash](https://www.elastic.co/guide/en/logstash/current/index.html) is an open-source tool for collecting, transforming, and sending data to various destinations, such as Elasticsearch, facilitating the centralization and analysis of logs and events.

+#### Kibana
+[Kibana](https://www.elastic.co/guide/en/kibana/7.17/index.html) is an open-source data visualization and exploration tool designed for Elasticsearch.
+It provides a user-friendly interface to explore, visualize, and analyze data stored in Elasticsearch indices.
+Kibana tools enable users to interact with their data through various charts, graphs, and maps, facilitating data-driven decision-making and operational intelligence.

 #### Multi Elasticsearch Head
 Multi Elasticsearch Head is a [Chrome extension](https://chromewebstore.google.com/detail/multi-elasticsearch-head/cpmmilfkofbeimbmgiclohpodggeheim) graphical interface that allows users to interact with Elasticsearch.